smartnic/sigcomm21_artifact/README.md

 developed that we call this the [K2 macro language](https://github.com/smartnic/sigcomm21_artifact#22-k2-language-optional) (files with extension
 .k2), and [pre-compiled BPF object files](https://github.com/smartnic/sigcomm21_artifact#23-bpf-object-file).
-The compiler will output optimized versions of the programs in the same format that is consumed. [total estimated time: 4 minutes]
+The compiler will output optimized versions of the programs in the same format that is consumed. [total estimated machine time: 4 minutes; human time: 15 minutes]

 3. [Changing compiler parameters.](https://github.com/smartnic/sigcomm21_artifact#3-change-compiler-parameters)
 We show how a user might modify the parameters fed to K2 by modifying the K2 command line in our scripts.
 The [full set of available K2 parameters](https://github.com/smartnic/sigcomm21_artifact/wiki#k2-parameters) is available.
-[total estimated time: 2 minutes.]
+[total estimated machine time: 2 minutes; human time: 10 minutes]

 4. [Specific ACM SIGCOMM criteria for artifact functionality.](https://github.com/smartnic/sigcomm21_artifact#4-Specific-ACM-SIGCOMM-criteria-for-artifact-functionality)
-This section explicitly addresses the three criteria for artifact functionality described in the [call for artifacts](https://conferences.sigcomm.org/sigcomm/2021/cf-artifacts.html). [total estimated reading time: 2 minutes]
+This section explicitly addresses the three criteria for artifact functionality described in the [call for artifacts](https://conferences.sigcomm.org/sigcomm/2021/cf-artifacts.html). [total estimated (human) time: 2 minutes]

 *Reproduction of results (sections 5 and 6).* We show how to reproduce the main claims in the empirical evaluation of the paper.